 In general, the Nikon D5300 will accept SD, SDHC, and SDXC cards.

 All of those types look exactly the same–the difference is in the amount of memory.
-1 SD refers to cards up to 2GB in size.
+SD refers to cards up to 2GB in size.
 Now that memory card prices have come down and you can buy very good 32GB cards for $15, there’s no good reason to be buying a 2GB card if your camera supports larger ones.
 So I’d recommend sticking with SDHC or SDXC for the Nikon D5300.
-SDHC refers to cards that are 4GB up through 32GB.
+SDHC refers to cards that are 4GB up to 32GB.
 SDXC refers to cards that are 64GB or above.
 With the D5300 taking 24 MP photos, a card that’s at least 32GB will give you more room, especially if you’re shooting RAW.

 If you’re doing video recording, you’ll need a card that’s designated as class 6 or higher.
 The reason is that when recording video the camera needs to write a lot of data to the card quickly.
 If your card isn’t able to write data fast enough, the video recording will stop.
 The current crop of memory cards are all class 10, so you’re better off going with one of them than searching around for an old class 6 card.

 As far as brands go, I’d generally stick with the big, well-known ones.
 Sandisk, Lexar, Delkin, Sony, Samsung, Kingston, Panasonic, Toshiba, and Transcend are some of the main brands that make excellent cards, and you’ll be able to find one from those manufacturers that both meets your needs and is very reasonably priced.
 The most common brands that pros use are Sandisk and Lexar.